 - The corridor takes up most of the western boundary of the Area.
-It is a narrow, largely northsouth oriented linear green space that separates the residential area of Toton from Toton Sidings. - The Toton and Chilwell Meadows ward boundary extends as far as the River Erewash.
-However, the Area boundary is constrained by the HS2 Ltd - 'safeguardinged zone' for the new East Midlands Hub Station.
-[A4] - The corridor's open spaces include Manor Farm Recreation Ground, Toton Fields Local Nature Reserve [I] (LNR) and Banks Road Open Space. - A dense network of public rights of way [I] and permissive paths connects the corridor with residential areas of Toton, as well as Long Eaton to the west.
+It is a narrow, largely north- south oriented linear green space that separates the residential area of Toton from Toton Sidings; - The Toton and Chilwell Meadows ward boundary extends as far as the River Erewash.
+However, the Area boundary is constrained by the HS2 Ltd 'safeguarding zone'; - The corridor's open spaces include Manor Farm Recreation Ground, Toton Fields Local Nature Reserve [I] (LNR) and Banks Road Open Space; - A dense network of public rights of way [I] and permissive paths connects the corridor with residential areas of Toton, as well as Long Eaton to the west.